dotnet/orleans/Step-by-step-Tutorials/Failure-Handling.md

 ## Strategy parameters and choosing a good strategy

 As described in the section above, choosing a strategy is application and context dependent and strategies usually have parameters which again have to be decided at the application level.
-For example you might want to retry a request maximum 5 times per minute and can deal with it being done eventually but for some other action you might not be able to continue if something is resolved.
+For example you might want to retry a request maximum 5 times per minute and can deal with it being done eventually but for some other action you might not be able to continue if something is not working.
 If your Login grain fails , you can not process any other requests from the user as an example.

 There is a guide [on MSDN](https://msdn.microsoft.com/en-us/library/dn568099.aspx) about good patterns and practices for the cloud which applies to Orleans in most cases as well.

-## A note about supervision trees
+## A fairly complex example

-Developers used to Erlang/Akka/Akka.Net might be surprised to see that there is no supervision tree in Orleans and wonder how they can recover from failures.
-The point is that in Orleans since actors are reactivated automatically and you don't handle their life-cycle, you usually only deal with making sure that actor state is correct.
+Since in Orleans grainss are activated and deactivated automatically and you don't handle their life-cycle, you usually only deal with making sure that actor state is correct and actions are being started and finished correctly in relation to each other.
+Knowing the dependencies between grains and actions they perform is a big step toward understanding how to handle failure in any complex system.
 If you need to store relations between grains, you can simply do it and it is a widely done practice.

 As an example let's say we have a `GameManager` grain which starts and stops `Game` grains and adds `Player` grains to the games.  if my `GameManager`grain fails to do its action regarding starting a game, the related game belonging to it should fail to do its `Start()` as well and the manager can do this for the game by doing orchestration.
 In Erlang the point of killing an actor (process) is to clean its state and reset it and also to manage memory.
 Managing memory in Orleans is automatic and the system deals with it, you only need to make sure that the game starts only and only if manager can do its `Start()` as well.
 You can do this by either calling the related methods in a sequencial manner or doing them in parallel and reset the state of all involved grains if any of them fails.